Home

 Mark Twain (1835-1910)

-Together with Frits Speetjens and Theo Leeuwenberg, Lucius Voorhorst was one of the founders of the Nederlandse Pianola Vereniging, the Dutch Pianola Society.
-Voorhorst was a solo flautist, composer, and professor at the Tilburg Conservatoire of Music, where one of his colleagues, the composer Jan van Dijk, wrote a Concerto for Pianola and Orchestra, Op.
-608, for which Voorhorst perforated the rolls on a hand-punching machine, giving the first performance at the Stadsschouwburg in Tilburg on 8 April 1978.
+Together with Frits Speetjens and Theo Leeuwenberg, Lucius Voorhorst was one of the three founders of the Nederlandse Pianola Vereniging, the Dutch Pianola Society.
+He was by profession a solo flautist, composer, and professor at the Tilburg Conservatoire of Music, where one of his colleagues, the composer Jan van Dijk, wrote a Concerto for Pianola and Orchestra, Op.
+608. Voorhorst perforated the rolls on a hand-punching machine, giving the first performance at the Stadsschouwburg in Tilburg on 8 April 1978, with the Brabant Orchestra, conducted by Willem Frederik Bon.
 The Concerto was later arranged for Pianola and Wind Band, and a Potpourri was produced, for Pianola solo.
-Lucius Voorhorst died unexpectedly in the summer of 1981, and the Pianola Concerto received its first broadcast performance at Hilversum on 1 November 1981, with Rex Lawson as soloist.
-Printed scores of the Concerto are owned by the Pianola Institute, as well as photocopies of the rolls.
+Lucius Voorhorst died unexpectedly in the summer of 1981, and the Pianola Concerto received its first broadcast performance at Hilversum on 1 November 1981, with the Netherlands Radio Orchestra under Jan Stulen, and Rex Lawson as pianola soloist.
+Printed scores of the Concerto are owned by the Pianola Institute, as well as photocopies of the original rolls.

 Montagu Watson